race604/react-native-viewpager/README.md

 [![npm version](https://img.shields.io/npm/v/react-native-viewpager.svg?style=flat-square)](https://www.npmjs.com/package/react-native-viewpager)
 [![npm downloads](https://img.shields.io/npm/dm/react-native-viewpager.svg?style=flat-square)](https://www.npmjs.com/package/react-native-viewpager)

+> @Deprecated This repo is no more maintenance.

 This is the `ViewPager` componnent in React Native both for Android and iOS.
 This is a JavaScript-only implementation of pager for React Native.
 Like `ListView`,